Get Hungry For… Everything

 - You must book in advance, no matter what.
 Some Dutch guy tried to bully his way into a table with a classic, "Do you know who I am?" threat and they were not having it.

 - To make a day out of your Wolfgat dining experience, stop by West Coast National Park on the way up to photograph flamingos, walk among the wildlife, and take in the turquoise bay, peruse Paternoster's funky galleries and shops, and stop by aptly-named Darling on the way back.
 Better yet, spend the night in Paternoster, then have a more relaxing ride back.

-11. For World-Class South African Steak
+12. World-Class South African Steak

 Some say South Africa has the best steaks in the world.

 To judge for yourself, go to Hussar Grill, a classic Cape Town steakhouse.